iskanderdino/youtube-e2e-test/README.md

 - `pages/YoutubePage.ts`: Page Object Model for YouTube interactions
 - `helpers/videoActions.ts`: Video control helper functions
 - `cucumber.js`: Test runner configuration
+- `reports`: generated reports will be saved here

 ## 🔧 PLUGIN INSTALLATION IN VSCODE (Required for Cucumber Framework)
 - Cucumber by Cucumber
 - Cucumber (Gherking) Full Support by Alexander Krechik
 - ESLint-Fix by Lyngai

+## Issues / TODO
+- Skip button not found or not clickable, ad may be non-skippable
+- Attach screenshot in html report